microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 To load a build project, you use the `loadBuildProject` function.
 You can pass in a path to a Git repository root, or if one is not provided, then the Git repository nearest to the working directory can be used.

-This function will look for a repo layout configuration in that folder and load the workspaces, release groups, and packages accordingly and return an `IBuildProject` object that includes Maps of workspaces, release groups, and packages as properties.
+This function will look for a build project configuration in that folder and load the workspaces, release groups, and packages accordingly and return an `IBuildProject` object that includes Maps of workspaces, release groups, and packages as properties.